ucsd-ets/datahub-docker-stack/Documentation/actions.md

 what images need to be updated.
 The list of changed images is kept in `artifacts/IMAGES_CHANGED`.
-- **`Clone Wiki`**: clone the `wiki/`, which is a Github backend hidden folder consisting of `Home.md` and all individual pages of successful image build.
-The primary purpose is to update `Home.md` if this is a successful build.
+- **`Clone Wiki`**: clone the `wiki/`, which is a Github backend hidden folder consisting of `Home.md` and all manifest pages of successful image build.
+The primary purpose is to add image manifest pages of the current build if we are currently on main.
 - **`Build stack`**: perform all core tasks of this pipeline which can be broken down into the following steps [See scripts.md for a more in-depth look at this step.](./scripts.md):
   - use git API to check what files have changed.